-Level: This group is suitable for children who already have a basis in Dutch (R1 / R2 direction).
+Level: This group is suitable for children who already have a basis in Dutch.
 Children are welcome when they turn 4 years old (the time when children in the Netherlands go to school).
 Enrollment starts at the beginning of the next Term.

 This group follows the Dutch curriculum for language education for pre-schoolers.
 Thematic and playful work is done to maintain and expand the Dutch vocabulary.

-The “Puk en Ko” method is used, combined with other materials that match the current theme.
+The “Bubbeldebub” method is used, combined with other materials that match the current theme.
 We stimulate language development by working with language in different ways, so that there are always teaching methods that suit your child.
 Stories are told, songs are sung, but also book reviews are held.
 The children can also regularly get creative and move.